stevenferrer/nero/README.md

 Also, the following have a huge influence on this project and deserves most of the credits:

-- [ent](https://github.com/facebook/ent).
-An entity framework for Go.
+- [ent](https://github.com/facebook/ent) - An entity framework for Go.
 Simple, yet powerful ORM for modeling and querying data.
-- [SQLBoiler](https://github.com/volatiletech/sqlboiler) is a tool to generate a Go ORM tailored to your database schema.
+- [SQLBoiler](https://github.com/volatiletech/sqlboiler) - Generate a Go ORM tailored to your database schema.

 ## Contributing

 Any suggestions and ideas are very much welcome, feel free to [open an issue](https://github.com/sf9v/nero/issues) or [make a pull request](https://github.com/sf9v/nero/pulls)!

 ## License